 - Where possible, the participants background should be neutral or appropriately subject related

 - Language should be professional and appropriate, including any family members/friends in the background

 Use of webcams in assessment

-Certain subjects, such as French, Spanish, Mandarin and English require that students have their webcams turned on for certain pieces of assessed work.
-This is to ensure academic honesty and should be adhered to.
+Certain subjects, such as French, Spanish, Mandarin and English require that students have their webcams turned on for certain pieces of assessed work, this is to ensure academic integrity is maintained.

 Recording of Live Lessons

 Live Lessons and 1-to-1 sessions are recorded and stored for 5 years for safeguarding purposes.
-If a video needs to be reviewed for an academic reason (e.g. academic honesty) a member of the Academic Team may do this.
-If a video needs to be reviewed for safeguarding purposes, then a member of the Safeguarding Team will do this.
+If a video needs to be reviewed for an academic reason (e.g. academic integrity) a member of the Academic Team may do this.
+If a video needs to be reviewed for safeguarding purposes, then a member of the Safeguarding Team will be responsible for reviewing the recording.